USS Constant (AM-427): Pacific Ocean operations

-Stateside Overhaul
+Stateside overhaul

 After overhaul and west coast operations, Constant sailed from Long Beach, California, 2 June 1958, for Sasebo and duty in minesweeping off Okinawa, as well as other local operations from 3 July to 30 August.
 She stood by at Taiwan from 2 September until 27 October during the Quemoy Crisis, then called at Hong Kong, before returning to Japan.
 She cleared Yokosuka, Japan, 12 December for Long Beach, California, arriving 6 January 1959.
 Through the remainder of 1959, and the first half of 1960, she operated locally from Long Beach.
 On 31 August Constant sailed for duty in the Far East, where she remained into 1961.

-In the mid-1980s, she participated in one or more extended endurance Naval Reserve summer training cruises (with reservists embarked) from her homeport in San Diego to as far away as the Naval Air Station in Adak, AK.
-In June, 1985, USS Constant called at the following ports: U.S. Coast Guard Station Juneau, AK, and at U.S. Coast Guard Air Station Kodiak Island, AK.
+In the mid-1980s, she participated in one or more extended endurance Naval Reserve summer training cruises (with reservists embarked) from her homeport in San Diego to as far away as the Naval Air Station in Adak, Alaska.
+In June 1985, Constant called at Coast Guard Station Juneau and Coast Guard Air Station Kodiak, both in Alaska.